Annual Report

 City Missions

 Pray for Memphis is an inspiring demonstration of unity and faith.
 It highlights the power of prayer in Memphis.
 This gathering brings diverse individuals together from all parts of the city in prayer.
 We have had people from Germantown to Downtown, Frayser to Whitehaven, all gathering with a common cause, to bring God into the city.
-Our most recent Pray for Memphis, hosted by the Highland Heights Church of Christ, included 49 attendees from 15 churches and three non-profits.
-CCE will continue this prayer initiative in the fall and looks forward to having more churches join us in the future.
+Our most recent Pray for Memphis event, hosted by the Highland Heights Church of Christ, included 49 attendees from 15 churches and three nonprofits.
+CCCE will continue this prayer initiative in the fall and looks forward to having more churches join us in the future.

-The Importance of CCE Donations & Spiritual Support Giving Day The Expanding Impact of CCE’s Mission
+The Importance of CCCE Donations and Spiritual Support Giving Day The Expanding Impact of CCCE’s Mission

-Donations from churches and individuals played a crucial role in the beginning and development of the Center for Church and City Engagement (CCE).
+Donations from churches and individuals played a crucial role in the beginning and development of the Center for Church and City Engagement.
 Key donors stepped forward for the creation of the center, which displays their commitment to nurturing leadership and strengthening faith communities in urban areas.
 This ministry would not be possible without this financial support.
-On February 20, 2025, CCE was one of the featured projects during Harding’s Giving Day, a day that brings together alumni, students, faculty, and friends in support of various university projects.
-The Giving Day goal for CCE was set at $5,000.
+On February 20, 2025, CCCE was one of the featured projects during Harding University’s Giving Day, bringing together alumni, students, faculty and friends in support of various University projects.
+The Giving Day goal for CCCE was set at $5,000.
 However, donations exceeded expectations, reaching a total of $6,583.
-This impressive achievement underscores the shared vision and dedication of Harding University's supporters.
-We would like to say thank you to Harding University and others Since CCE began our journey, we have gained support from across the United States.
+This impressive achievement underscores the shared vision and dedication of Harding supporters.
+We would like to say thank you to Harding University and others that made Giving Day possible, as well as others who gave throughout the year.
+Since CCCE began our journey, we have gained support from across the United States.
 We have experienced a significant amount of both spiritual and financial backing from over 18 states.
-This widespread geographical representation underscores a broad base of support and reflects the far-reaching impact and appeal of CCE's mission.
-As CCE continues to grow, its innovative resources and training programs will undoubtedly benefit an ever-expanding network of churches and organizations, assisting churches in engaging the city for the mission of God.
+This widespread geographical representation underscores a broad base of support and reflects the far-reaching impact and appeal of CCCE's mission.
+As the center continues to grow, its innovative resources and training programs will undoubtedly benefit an ever-expanding network of churches and organizations, assisting churches in engaging the city for the mission of God.

 Contact Information